Input And Output Math Examples

 The input-output concept finds practical application across various fields:

 • Engineering: Engineers use mathematical models (input-output relationships) to predict the behavior of systems under different conditions.
-For example, predicting the stress on a bridge under various loads.
+To give you an idea, predicting the stress on a bridge under various loads.

 • Physics: Physical laws often involve input-output relationships.
-For example, Newton's second law (F = ma) relates force (output) to mass and acceleration (inputs).
+To give you an idea, Newton's second law (F = ma) relates force (output) to mass and acceleration (inputs).

 • Economics: Economic models use input-output analysis to study the relationships between different sectors of an economy.
 The inputs might be resources and labor, and the output could be goods and services.